-Fig. 2.
-Channel components.
+Figure 2: Channel components

 From a high-level perspective, a channel can be seen as an information pipe with specific characteristics configured at trace session creation time.
-Buffer size, tracing mode (flight recorder or non-overwrite) and buffer flush period can be specified on a per-channel basis.
+Various configuration options can be specified on a per-channel basis, such as: buffer size, tracing mode, which specify how buffer full situations should be handled, and buffer flush period.
 These options will be detailed in Section 3.2.